neotree/neotree-data-pipeline/python/README.md

 - `derived.admissions`
 - `derived.discharges`
 - `derived.joined_admissions_and_discharges`
-- a serices of MCL count tables
+- a serices of MCL `count_` tables (the default is to explode all mcl columns in the admissions and discharages tables)

 ## Environment Setup
 Run the following to install the required python dependencies on any virtual environment: